SAP-samples/teched2023-AD260/README.md

 ## Requirements

 The requirements to follow the exercises in this repository are:
-1. Go to Windows->All Apps->SAP Development Tools->ABAP in Eclipse AD260 and launch the Eclipse installation.
+1. On your Windows Desktop there is a "eclipse" shortcut.Double-click to launch the Eclipse installation.
 2. Your custom user is AD260-###@education.cloud.sap where ### should be replaced by your seat number.